 The Department of French and Italian in partnership with the Institut de Touraine in Tours, France, now offers a semester in France on the block plan, called “CC in France.”

-Participating students must apply through the department and have a minimum level of French equivalent to 101.
+Participating students must apply through the department.
 In mid-January, the selected students will meet in Paris to take a special shuttle to Tours.
 In Tours, they will stay with a host family and spend blocks 5 and 6 in language classes offered by the Institut de Touraine (founded in 1897) with their instructors.
 All students take a placement test upon entering the Institut, and CC students will be placed according to their level in courses with other international students.
 CC professors will teach 300-level courses in blocks 7 & 8 (varies from year to year).
 The Institut will rent classroom space to CC for those two blocks.
 In addition, the Institut will provide 2 full-day excursions to significant historic sites in the region (led by a professor from the University François Rabelais with expertise in the appropriate field), 2 half-day excursions, and 4 workshops of French cooking and gastronomy.

 Students will receive 4 CC units of credit for the semester in France.
 All four blocks will be accepted towards a major or minor in French and Francophone Studies, or for the Romance Languages major or minor.
 Students can also fulfill the foreign language requirement with this semester.